Creative Behavior Systems Restorative. Mindful. Trauma Aware.

 The Work

-Creative Behavior Systems offers layered support that integrates education, systems development, embodied regulation practices and reflective tools — all grounded in trauma-aware, restorative and nervous-system-informed approaches.
+Creative Behavior Systems offers layered support that integrates education, systems development, embodied regulation practices and reflective tools, all grounded in trauma-aware, restorative and nervous-system-informed approaches leading to experiences of stronger relationships, greater engagement and a sense of community.

-Implementing trauma-informed, restorative, and mindful practices—especially through the lens of behavior, communication, and attachment—can lead to powerful outcomes across individual, classroom, schoolwide, and organizational levels.
+Implementing trauma-informed, restorative and mindful practices, especially through the lens of behavior, communication and attachment, can lead to powerful outcomes for individuals, classrooms, school sites and organizations.

 Why This Matters

-While the ACE study played a vital role in bringing public awareness to the long-term impacts of adversity, trauma-aware spaces were never meant to become systems of labeling, blaming or “othering” children.
+While the ACE study played a vital role in bringing public awareness to the long-term impacts of adversity, trauma-aware spaces were never meant to become systems of labeling, blaming or “othering”.

-It invites awareness of how lived experience, stress, environment and nervous systems shape behavior — across the lifespan.
+True trauma-aware work invites awareness of how lived experience, stress, environment and nervous systems shape behavior, across the lifespan.

-It calls for self-reflection, relational responsibility and systems that support regulation, not compliance.
+It calls for self-reflection, relational responsibility and systems that support regulation first, not compliance.

-This deeper understanding was championed by journalist and public health advocate Jane Stevens, whose work was instrumental in bringing trauma-informed awareness into public consciousness.
+This deeper understanding was championed by journalist and public health advocate, the late Jane Stevens, whose work was instrumental in bringing trauma-informed awareness into public consciousness.
 Jane consistently emphasized that trauma-aware spaces must move beyond identifying adversity and toward building relational, regulatory and systemic capacity.

 In one of our many conversations, Jane once said: